 5.7.3.6.3 Potential security requirements

-- It shall be possible to anonymize or conceal permanent subscription identifiers when appropriate, for example required by regulations, receiving node not needing to identify the subscription, etc.
+- It shall be possible to anonymize or conceal permanent subscription identifiers when appropriate.
+For example anonymization might be required by regulations, or the receiving node might not need to identify the subscription.

+Editor’s Note: It is FFS if the following two requirements should be handled as guidelines rather than requirements.

 - Permanent subscription identifier should not be available to the network entities where the permanent subscription identifier is not necessary for services and network operations.

+- Permanent subscriber identifiers shall not be transmitted in clear-text, whenever feasible.

 5.7.3.7 Key issue #7.7: Using effective temporary or short-term equipment identifiers

 5.7.3.1.7 Key issue details